Lawouach/WebSocket-for-Python/docs/sources/servertutorial.rst

 wsgiref
 -------

 :py:mod:`wsgiref` is a built-in WSGI package that provides various classes and helpers to develop against WSGI.
 Mostly it provides a basic WSGI server that can be usedfor testing or simple demos. ws4py provides support for websocket on wsgiref for testing purpose as well.
-It's not meant to be used in production.
+It's not meant to be used in production, since it can only initiate web socket connections one at a time, as a result of being single threaded.
+However, once accepted, ws4py takes over, which is multithreaded by default.

 .. code-block:: python
     :linenos: